Qiskit/documentation/README.md

 1. Choose which documentation you want to regenerate: `qiskit`, `qiskit-ibm-provider`, or `qiskit-ibm-runtime`
 2. Determine the current version of the published stable documentation, e.g. at https://qiskit.org/documentation/
 3. Run `npm run gen-api -- -p <pkg-name> -v <version>`, e.g. `npm run gen-api -- -p qiskit -v 0.45.0`

+For `qiskit`, you can also regenerate historical versions by adding `--historical` to the arguments.
+This is useful when we improve our generation script.